 You should also consider adapters that have an integrated "pass-through" power socket and therefore don't take up a valuable wall socket.

 The cheapest Powerline adapters are usually rated at 500Mbps (although these are pretty rare these days), and the fastest can go as high as 2,400Mbps.
 You can still find them on Amazon, and you might spot a bargain but there are also great deals on the faster adapters.

 You won't actually achieve these speeds as they are theoretical maximums, but they are an easy way to gauge which models are fastest.

-Also look out for adapters that use the latest Gigabit Ethernet ports.
+Also, look out for adapters that use the latest Gigabit Ethernet ports.
 If the adapters are rated at over 500Mbps this is a must, and most higher-rated Powerlines do include this fastest Ethernet standard.
-You nearly always get two Ethernet cables in a starter kit.
+You nearly always get at least one Ethernet cable in a starter kit.

 Tech Advisor tests Powerline adapters in real-world environments, so check out our list below for our performance results and recommendations, along with links to our full reviews for speed scores and feature explanations.

 Some of the adapters we review here have been around for a few years, but the basic technology hasn't changed much and these are gadgets that you don't need to upgrade very often, making them even better value for money.
 The tech doesn't move quickly like smartphones.

 For more information on Powerline speed myths, tips and recommendations read our Powerline FAQ.